databrary/design/overview.md

 ## Tags

-Users can add *tags* or keywords to studies, acquisitions, data objects, excerpts, materials, and articles.
+Users can add *tags* or keywords to studies, slots, data objects, excerpts, materials, and articles.
 Tagging provides an important resource for searching and browsing.
 However, it is important to remember that the number of users will be quite small compared to many other tagging communities, and so aggregate information across may be more noisy and less reliable.
 On the other hand, tagging by users is likely to be more accurate, and so the primary concern will be tagset normalization (i.e., collapsing different tags representing identical concepts).